 No, workers' compensation is its own separate insurance coverage issue.
 However, getting a quote is easy.
 There are only a handful of states where you will need to contact the State directly; they are Alaska, California, Hawaii, North Dakota, Ohio, Washington, West Virginia, and Wyoming.
 The premium is based on your annual payroll and workers' compensation policies are auditable.
 To receive a workers' compensation quote, please contact Nancy Primavera at 888-245-3509 or email NJPrimavera@MarkelCorp.com.

 How do I know if I need a bond?

 Most states do not require a bond.
 However, there are several states that do.
 The easiest and most effective way to find out if you need a bond is to contact your State Department of Consumer Affairs.
 They should be able to determine if a bond is needed based on your method of collection membership dues.

 How do I determine how much liability coverage I need?

-Health club solutions' liability policy provides $1,000,000 per occurrence with a $3,000,000 policy aggregate.
+Markel's health club liability policy provides $1,000,000 per occurrence with a $3,000,000 policy aggregate.
 This meets or exceeds the industry standard for liability insurance protection.
 However, there are times when a client is required by a landlord or lending institution to purchase additional liability limits or a club owner may have a personal reason for choosing higher limits.
 We make no recommendations on how much is "enough" but can provide limits up to $10,000,000 if necessary.